russelldb/russelldb.github.io/make_test.md

 dissolution of Basho the projects are in surprisingly good shape.

-If Riak is going to continue to exist as an open source, community run project, it must possible to contribute, and to do that there must be a trustworthy test suite.
+If Riak is going to continue to exist as an open source, community run project, it must be possible to contribute, and to do that there must be a trustworthy test suite.
 Without addressing the merits of the current test suite, it should at least pass deterministically on the currently shipped code, and then we can improve on it.